csci-1301/csci-1301.github.io/docs/uca.md

     - etc.
 - Helping the students outside of the lab (through email, teams, or office hours), for similar tasks as in lab, but also to get ready for an exam or a quiz,
 - Reporting to the instructors any issue, mistake or confusion they noticed,
-- Suggesting improvmemts to the resources shared with the students.
+- Suggesting improvements to the resources shared with the students.

 Their duties _can not_ include: